South Park

-South Park has received critical acclaim, and is included in various publications' lists of greatest television shows.
+South Park has received critical acclaim, and is included in various publications' lists of the greatest television shows.
 It has received numerous accolades, including five Primetime Emmy Awards and a Peabody Award.
 A theatrical film, South Park: Bigger, Longer & Uncut, was released in June 1999 to commercial and critical success, garnering an Academy Award nomination.
 In 2013, TV Guide ranked South Park the tenth Greatest TV Cartoon of All Time.